-Signal Hill National Historic Site (NHS) is one of Canada's most iconic, treasured and visited historic sites.
+Signal Hill National Historic Site is one of Canada's most iconic, treasured and visited historic sites.
 The site's national historic status is due to Signal Hill's vital importance to Canada's defence and communications history.
-Guarding the "Narrows", the entrance to St. John's harbour, and overlooking the city of St. John's, Signal Hill NHS has historically played a dual role both as a military shield and a communications gateway.
-While Signal Hill protected St. John's from military attack, it also played a vital communications role, linking St. John's to merchant shipping through flag signalling and linking North America to Europe through wireless telecommunication.
+Guarding the "Narrows," the entrance to St. John's harbour, and overlooking the city of St. John's, Signal Hill has historically played a dual role both as a military shield and a communications gateway.
+While Signal Hill protected St. John's from military attack, it also played a vital communications role, linking St. John's to merchant shipping through flag signalling and linking North America to Europe through transatlantic cable and wireless telecommunication.

-First opened as a National Historic "Park" in 1958, Signal Hill National Historic Site continues to welcome the world and receives approximately 750,000 person visits annually.
+First opened as a National Historic "Park" in 1958, Signal Hill National Historic Site continues to welcome the world and receives approximately 750,000 visitors annually.
 The site boasts panoramic views, spectacular hiking, immersive history experiences, unique cultural landscapes, and modern visitor facilities.
-As the steward and manager of this treasured historic site, Parks Canada is responsible for protecting Signal Hill's cultural and natural resources and telling the site's fascinating story.
+As the steward and manager of this treasured historic site, Parks Canada is responsible for protecting Signal Hill National Historic Site's cultural and natural resources and telling the site's fascinating story.

-This management plan replaces the 2007 management plan and outlines the key objectives Parks Canada intends to achieve over the next 10 years:
+This management plan replaces the 2007 management plan and outlines the key objectives that Parks Canada intends to achieve over the next 10 years:

 - 1. Continued protection of the site's cultural resources and their heritage values through effective cultural resource management practices. - 2.
 Heightened national and international profile through strategic promotions, partnering and outreach activities. - 3.
-An improved visitor experience (VE) offer, featuring more Indigenous stories, through the creation of innovative, audience-specific visitor experience products. - 4.
-Strengthened relationships with Indigenous communities, other key stakeholders, partners and local residents through increased public engagement opportunities.
+An improved visitor experience offer featuring more collaboration with Indigenous peoples and the creation of innovative, audience-specific visitor experience products. - 4.
+Strengthened relationships with Indigenous peoples, partners, stakeholders, and local residents through increased public engagement opportunities.

-Throughout the life of this management plan, Parks Canada will continue to work closely with partners and stakeholders, including Indigenous Peoples, to achieve these objectives and ensure the continued, effective management of Signal Hill NHS.
+Throughout the life of this management plan, Parks Canada will continue to engage Indigenous peoples and work closely with partners and stakeholders to achieve these objectives towards ensuring the continued, effective management of Signal Hill National Historic Site.